bn4t/verteilzentrum/README.md

 #### mta_address
 The address of the mta used to send mailing list messages.

-This mta is used to send messages for all configured mailing lists.
+This mta is used to send messages for all configured mailing lists including subscription notifications.

 #### mta_auth_method
 The auth method used for authentication to the mta.